jamie2210/C1_MS2_DCG/README.md

 3. When the user selected answer the timer continued to tick down if it then reached 0 the function was called to display the right wrong answer, which were already on display as an answer was already clicked.
 This caused the game to display icons twice and looked messy.
 It was fixed by adding the clearInterval function to the answerSelected function once one had been clicked, resulting in the timer freezing until the next question button is clicked.

-4. When user clicks restart the question number is not reset on so displays 10 out 10 questions instead of 1.
-To fix I reset the question number to 1 in the restart function.
+4. When the user clicked restart the question number was not reset, so the game displayed 10 out 10 questions instead of 1 out 10.
+To fix this I reset the question number to 1 in the restart function.

-5. Issue with display not covering full screen on certain screen dimensions, particularly ipads.
-Fixed adding a vh height to the title in media queries.
+5. Issue with the display not covering the full screen on certain screen dimensions, particularly long iPads in google developer tools.
+Fixed by adding a specific vh height to the title in media queries.

 ##### Media Query commands
 ```css